Julien-R44/bentocache-docs/content/docs/cache_drivers.md

+---
+summary: The drivers available to use with BentoCache
+---

 # Cache drivers

 Some options are common to all drivers.
 For more information about them, see the [options](./options.md) page.
 Here we will rather list the specifics of each driver.

 ## Redis

+You will need to install `ioredis` to use this driver.

 The Redis driver can be used with many different providers:
 - Upstash
 - Vercel KV
 - DragonFly
 - Redis Cluster

 The driver uses the [ioredis](https://github.com/redis/ioredis) library under the hood.
 So all possible ioredis configurations are assignable when creating the bentocache driver.
 Feel free to look at their documentation for more details.